-Even if you only ask for an email address initially, you’ll need to eventually make money from these users if your ads are to be profitable.
+Even if you only ask for an email address initially, you’ll need to eventually make money from these users to be profitable.

-The best business model that fits for Facebook ads earn revenue from their users over time, not all at once.
-A user may have given you her email, but you’ll need to build more trust before she buys anything.
+The best business model that fits Facebook ads earn revenue from its users over time, not all at once.
+A user may have given you their email, but you’ll need to build more trust before they are likely to buy anything.

-You shouldn’t depend on one big purchase from her.
+You shouldn’t depend on one big purchase.
 Several smaller purchases are ideal.

-Daily deal and subscription sites are great examples of business models that can thrive on Facebook.
+Daily deals and subscription sites are great examples of business models that can thrive on Meta.
 Both have customers whose lifetime value is spread out over six months or more.

-The #1 mistake most marketers make with Facebook ads is not targeting them correctly.
+The number one mistake most marketers make with Facebook ads is not targeting them correctly.

 Each option can be useful, depending on your audience.
 Most marketers should focus on location, age, gender, and interests.